shiva-kumarj/shiva-kumarj.github.io/README.md

 * Worked on Android security feature commercialization for Mobile and IoT products.
 * Demonstrated problem-solving skills by effectively troubleshooting system failures across diverse technological stacks achieving quick resolution.

+* * *

+_Developer & Traige Engineer_
+* Coordinated Integration and validation of an innovative ultra-low-power mode named Quick Boot, resulting in 86% diminished sleep state current usage and reduced boot-up time by 70
+* Leveraged expertise in memory optimization to achieve a 90% reduction in footprint.
+* Took charge of developing and revising product documentation, ensuring it remained up-to-date with the latest specifications and enhancements.
+* Streamlined the validation process by developing testing scripts, cutting testing time in half.
+* Pioneered new approaches for device recovery from its bricked state, cutting testing time by 40%.
+* Demonstrated exceptional problem-solving abilities by diagnosing and resolving critical bugs in the Firmware Update module contributing to a seamless production process.
+* Collaborated with product managers and engineers to triage product malfunction.
+* Presented validation report to senior management and technical teams.

 ## Header 2